Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Dual examples with constant external driving fields

 The existence of finite connected correlations $|G_{ij}|$ (Eq. (\ref{central})) for far separated sites $|i-j| \to \infty$ is at odds with common lore.
 Before turning to more formal general aspects, we illustrate how this occurs in two classes of archetypical systems- (i) any globally $SU(2)$ symmetric (arbitrary graph or lattice) spin $S=1/2$ model in an external magnetic field (discussed next in Section \ref{sec:gspin}) and (ii) dual hard core Bose systems on the same graphs or latices (Section \ref{gbose}).
+In these models, the external fields/terms (magnetic fields in (i) or doping in (ii)) are constant.
 Although (i) and (ii) constitute two well known (and very general) intractable many-body theories, as we will demonstrate, the analysis of the fluctuations becomes identical to that associated with an integrable one body problem.
 In the context of example (i), this effective single body problem will be associated with the total system spin $\vec{S}_{tot}$.
 This simplification will enable us to arrive at exact results.
+Similar to Section \ref{sec:product}, the analysis below is within the framework of procedure (1) of Section \ref{sec:sketch}- that of an explicitly time varying Hamiltonian in a closed system with no environment.
+The initial system states that we will consider are eigenstates of the system Hamiltonian.
+Thus, these states match like the equilibrium states have a vanishing variance of the energy density $\sigma_{\epsilon} =0$.
+When the Eigenstate Thermalization Hypothesis \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann} holds, an eigenstate may represent an equilibrium state.
+Repeating the calculations in this Section, one may verify that superposing eigenstates of nearly equal energy will not alter our finding of a finite $\sigma_{\epsilon}$ after the system couples to an external field such that it energy density varies at a finite rate $|d \epsilon/dt|$.
+These initial states will, nonetheless, display nontrivial correlations that are elaborated on in significant depth in the Appendices.
+In Section \ref{sec:CSM}, we will analyze other models with initial states that do not exhibit any nontrivial correlations.